Do rabbits eat their poop? What's normal and not

 Rabbits who are overfed on pellets or muesli (muesli should not be fed to rabbits), and those who don’t eat enough hay/grass, often don’t eat their caecotrophs, as they are full or may produce too many of them.

-When feeding rabbits it is important to make sure they are fed correctly and not overfed on the pellet component of their diet, which should only make up 5% of their overall daily food allowance (1 level tablespoon per kilogram of ideal bodyweight, per day).
+When feeding rabbits it is important to make sure they are fed correctly and not overfed on even the best rabbit food, which should only make up 5% of their overall daily food allowance (1 level tablespoon per kilogram of ideal bodyweight, per day).
 Make sure they have a constant supply of fresh, good quality hay to eat, which should make up 85% of their diet, and a selection of fresh greens and herbs.

 An incorrect diet often goes hand-in-hand with rabbits becoming overweight, which is another reason why rabbits don’t eat their caecotrophs, as they are unable to reach around to their bottom area to eat them.